shaneoh10/coffee-box-ms1/README.md

 ### Credits

 #### Code
-* Navbar hamburger collapse on menu item click was found on [this post](https://mdbootstrap.com/support/general/auto-close-navbar-when-click-on-link-responsive-mode/) on mdbootstrap.com
+* Navbar hamburger icon collapse on menu item click - code credit to [this post](https://mdbootstrap.com/support/general/auto-close-navbar-when-click-on-link-responsive-mode/) on mdbootstrap.com
-* Navbar hide on scroll down and appear on scroll up was inspired by [this post](https://www.w3schools.com/howto/howto_js_navbar_hide_scroll.asp) on w3schools.com
+* Navbar hide on scroll down and appear on scroll up - code credit to [this post](https://www.w3schools.com/howto/howto_js_navbar_hide_scroll.asp) on w3schools.com
 * The bootstrap modal was copied from [here](https://getbootstrap.com/docs/4.5/components/modal/) and edited to suit my project
 * The contact form was copied from [here](https://getbootstrap.com/docs/4.5/components/forms/) and edited to suit my project
 * The use of REM units for responsive sizing was inspired by [this article](https://engageinteractive.co.uk/blog/em-vs-rem-vs-px) by Simon Willans